joaolbarba88/android_sdk/README.md

-# Adjust SDK for Android
+# Adjust android-sdk-documentation01roid-sdk-documentation for Android

 This is the [Adjust](https://adjust.com)™  SDK for Android.
 Documentation is available on our help center in the following languages: